-You're doing everything right.Your career isn't compounding.
+Engineers, you’re doing everything right.Your career isn’t compounding.

 Led by Lakshmikanth Kanugovi — engineer, operator, career strategist.